alexander1914/spring-6-and-spring-boot-3-review/springjpa-restfull-webservices/README.md

 **Data Transfer Object (DTO)** is an object that carries data between processes.
 When you're working with a remote interface, each call is expensive as a result, you need to reduce the number of calls.

+# Exception Handling
+is a mechanism to handle runtime errors, allowing the normal flow of a program to continue.
+Exceptions are events that occur during program execution that disrupt the normal flow of instructions.

+**@ResponseStatus:** is an annotation in Spring is the powerful tool used in the building RESTFull web services.
+It is allowed developers to control HTTP (Hypertext Transfer Protocol) status code returned by the application's, endpoints or when specific exceptions are thrown.